microsoft/vscode-docs/api/extension-guides/notebook.md

 ## Parts of a Notebook

 A notebook consists of a sequence of cells and their outputs.
 The cells of a notebook can be either **Markdown cells** or **code cells**, and are rendered within the core of VS Code.
-The outputs can be of a variety of formats.
+The outputs can be of various formats.
 Some output formats, such as plain text, JSON, images, and HTML are rendered by VS Code core.
 Others, such as application-specific data or interactive applets, are rendered by extensions.

 Cells in a notebook are read and written to the file system by a `NotebookSerializer`, which handles reading data from the file system and converting it into a description of cells, as well as persisting modifications to the notebook back to the file system.
 The **code cells** of a notebook can be executed by a `NotebookController`, which takes the contents of a cell and from it produces zero or more outputs in a variety of formats ranging from plain text to formatted documents or interactive applets.
 Application-specific output formats and interactive applet outputs are rendered by a `NotebookRenderer`.